 A business owner can also be a key advisor since they will have gone through a lot of the same trials and tribulations that you will experience through the life cycle of your business.
 They will understand first-hand what it’s like to go through tears and triumphs of your business and continue to push forward because it’s what you believe in.
 It’s important to have a cheerleader like them in your corner…..there will be tough times to get through.

 And lastly, a small business coach (ideally your LIGHTS coach) will fill in any gaps or direct you to a professional that can support you with any questions you have.
 A coach will have worked with many different types of businesses and be able to support you with what has worked and hasn’t worked for others.
 They will also be able to connect you with government contacts, financial contacts as well as other business professionals in their network.

-About LIGHTS: Ohio University's Innovation Center founded the LIGHTS (Leveraging Innovation Gateways and Hubs Toward Sustainability) program in 2016.
-LIGHTS' Innovation Network catalyzes the creation of companies to create high-wage jobs, and attract greater private investment in the coal-impacted regions of Ohio, West Virginia, and Kentucky.
-The Appalachian Regional Commission generously funded the program because of its unique way of matching complex problems and opportunities facing corporations, communities, and individuals to a network of two strategically-placed Innovation Hubs and seven Gateways.
-New marketable products arise from these problems.
-The Gateways and Hubs are new business incubators and makerspaces serving a 28-county area.
+The LIGHTS Regional Innovation Network catalyzes the creation of companies to create high-wage jobs and attract greater private investment in the coal-impacted and opioid-impacted regions of Ohio, West Virginia, and Kentucky, uniquely matching the complex problems and opportunities facing our corporations, communities, and individuals to a network of strategically-placed Innovation Gateways.
+From this, new marketable products grow from these challenges through our work with locally partnered Innovation Gateways' business incubators and makerspaces, across a tri-state 28-county area.